Frequently Asked Questions

 Although 9-1-1 is intended only for Emergencies, determining what is an emergency is up really up to the caller.
 When in doubt, dial 9-1-1 which provides the call taker with your name, address and phone number if you call from a residence or business, thereby saving us time.
 Should you be unable to talk for any reason, we at least have a location to respond to.
 Cellular phones only provide us with your phone number and a rough geographic location, usually within 3-4 miles of your call.
 Should the Communications Officer determine that your call is not a true emergency, they will transfer you to a different line to free up 9-1-1 for the next caller.
-For non-emergent incidents where you need to speak with an officer or have an officer respond to your location, please call Central Communications at 609-267-8300.
-To contact the Medford Township Police Department directly, you may still call 609-654-7511.
+For non-emergent incidents where you need to speak with an officer or have an officer respond to your location, please call Burlington County Central Communications at 609-267-8300.
+To contact the Medford Township Police Department directly, you may still call 609-654-7511 and follow the prompts.

 Motor Vehicle Accidents